-20 ACUS, Recommendation 2018-7, Public Engagement in Rulemaking, 84 Fed.
-Reg.
-2139 (Feb.
-6, 2019).

-Procedure Act of 1946 (APA)21, which is the law that, among other provisions, mandates that agencies subject their proposed rules to public comment as well as consider those comments in finalizing the associated rules.22 ACUS proposals associated with Recommendation 2018-7 include having agencies more often utilize requests for information (RFIs) as well as publishing ANPRMs.
-In a similar vein, ACUS Recommendation 2017-6, "Learning from Regulatory Experience," urges agencies to look for alternative solutions and to conduct pilot studies and solicit input on possible alternatives.23
+ACUS has made several recommendations focused on agency consideration of alternatives.
+For example, Recommendation 2018-7, "Public Engagement in Rulemaking," highlights methods for supplementing the ordinary notice-and-comment process under the Administrative Procedure Act of 1946 (APA), which is the law that, among other provisions, mandates that agencies subject their proposed rules to public comment as well as consider those comments in finalizing the associated rules.
+ACUS proposals associated with Recommendation 2018-7 include having agencies more often utilize requests for information (RFIs) as well as publishing ANPRMs.
+In a similar vein, ACUS Recommendation 2017-6, "Learning from Regulatory Experience," urges agencies to look for alternative solutions and to conduct pilot studies and solicit input on possible alternatives.

-Beyond the requirements and recommendations to consider alternative approaches to regulating that originate from outside the agency, at least two regulatory agencies have internally directed guidance to elaborate on the executive and legislative requirements to consider alternatives in their rulemakings.
-For example, the Environmental Protection Agency's (EPA) Office of Policy developed guidance for its rule writers in 1994, later updated in 2004, which requires pre-proposal identification and analysis of alternatives and public engagement on alternatives for planned significant rules.24 In 2019, the Department of Transportation revised its
+Beyond the requirements and recommendations to consider alternative approaches to regulating that originate from outside the agency, at least two regulatory agencies have developed internally directed guidance to elaborate on the executive and legislative requirements to consider alternatives in their rulemakings.
+For example, the Environmental Protection Agency's (EPA) Office of Policy established guidance for its rule writers in 1994, later updated in 2004 and 2011, which requires pre-proposal identification and analysis of alternatives and